 For information on choosing your start time please see Routes and Start Times

 There are two weirs near or en-route.
 Diglis Weir is a mile or so after the start of the challenge, river right.
 You will turn off to join the canal before you get there, river left.
 Just in case anyone misses the turn off we will have a rescuer standing by, but you can’t miss it – there are giant orange buoys.

 It is as safe as we can reasonably make a long distance canoe challenge.
 If you are interested in seeing the risk assessment just let us know, and we can email it to you.
 As we know to our cost, all watersports have inherent risks, and it’s important that you consider whether the event suits you, and let the marshals know if you are struggling.
 It’s better to stop than take unreasonable risks.

 There will be marshals at what are the most potentially risky points – tunnels and weirs.
 Please read the safety notes (also on the back of the routecard you’ll get on the day) and ask us if there are any questions.
-Please note that it is mandatory to wear a buoyancy aid, and that shooting of the weir is not permitted.
+Please note that it is mandatory to wear a buoyancy aid, and that shooting of the weir is not permitted (as we will not have a rescue boat in position downstream, it’s not particularly dangerous in itself)

 When you enter you need to choose one of the start times.
 See Routes and Start Times for more details.
 Basically the faster you are likely to complete the course the later you should start.
 If you are not sure which one to choose let us know and we can discuss.